paaavkata/library/README.md

 ### Run the application

-After you successfully built the jar, now you have to execute it:
+After you have successfully built the jar, now you have to execute it:
-Go into the folder where the jar is build(by default the folder is named 'target'):
+Go into the folder where the jar is built(by default the folder is named 'target'):
 ```
 cd target
 ```